azkanab/pokedex/README.md

-## About The Project
+## About Pokédex

 Pokédex consists of 3 pages:
 1. All Pokémons, which provides you all Pokémon sorted from the smallest ID
 2. My Pokémon, provides you a list of Pokémon you have catched with unique name.
 You can also release your Pokémon if you do not like them anymore
 3. Detail of each Pokémon after you click one of the Pokémon on the 'All Pokémon' page.
 The details include general information about them such as height, weight, types, followed by the stats, evolution, and their moves

+You can have a full experience of this project [here](pokedex-azkanab.vercel.app).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Built With